 While applicants with records that meet or exceed the department’s admissions guidelines are not guaranteed admission, we promise to make every effort in assessing each student’s ability and motivation to carry on advanced study and research in electrical and computer, evidence of creative talent, ability to speak and write English clearly, and promise for a successful career.

-- GPA of 3.0 or better at an undergraduate level
+- GPA of 3.0 (on a 4.0 scale) or higher

 - Statement of Purpose